Description

 University of Vermont

-Juniper Lovato is an Assistant Professor of Computer Science at the University of Vermont and a member of the Vermont Complex Systems Institute, where she leads the Computational Ethics Lab.
+Bio: Juniper Lovato is an Assistant Professor of Computer Science at the University of Vermont and a member of the Vermont Complex Systems Institute, where she leads the Computational Ethics Lab.
 She is also an External Faculty at the Complexity Science Hub in Vienna.
 Her research spans the ethics and governance of data, AI, and technology, with a focus on fairness, accountability, transparency, and the science of stories.
 Drawing on methods from computational social science, natural language processing, network science, and complex systems, she studies how sociotechnical systems, composed of humans and technologies, mutually shape one another, influencing human values, institutions, and narratives.

 Organizers